Fallout Tactics: Brotherhood of Steel: Plot

 With nuclear apocalypse looming over the world, several vaults were constructed to contain the best and brightest of humanity.
 By being shielded from the imminent death, the offspring of these people could reclaim and repopulate the Earth.
 One of these vaults located in California emerged from the war determined to restore civilization.
 Using their superior weapons, they were able to reclaim the surrounding wasteland.
 The members of this vault formed the Brotherhood of Steel, an organization dedicated to restoring civilization and reclaiming or developing new and better technologies.

 A split soon formed in the Brotherhood, however.
 One faction supported allowing tribals (human outsiders) to join the organization to prevent a lack of troops.
 The other faction wanted to keep the Brotherhood pure and not accept outsiders.
 The faction against expansion won out, and the other faction was sent across the mountains on great airships to destroy the remnants of the mutant army defeated in the first Fallout game.
 A lightning storm struck down the ships, however, and they were dispersed and forced to crash-land.
 One of the surviving airships crashed near the ruins of post-war Chicago.
 After regrouping, and free from the Brotherhood members in California who wanted nothing to do with the tribals, the crash survivors established a first base near Chicago and founded a new Brotherhood that would grow and expand by recruiting outsiders and expanding across the land.

 When the game starts in 2197, the Brotherhood is trying to claim territory surrounding Chicago.
 By offering protection to villages of tribals, the Brotherhood is able to draft recruits from among the tribals.
 At the beginning of the game, the player character is an Initiate, a new recruit to the Brotherhood, tasked to lead a squad of soldiers made up of available initiates.
 Raiders in the area are the first challenge to the Brotherhood's authority, so the player's squad of initiates is dispatched to kill the bandit leaders and mop up the bandit threat.
-As the campaign against the raiders succeeds in dispersing them into the wasteland, the player character is accepted fully into the Brotherhood, and learns the eventual goal of the Brotherhood — a campaign west across the Great Plains towards the Rocky Mountains in search of Vault Zero, the one-time nucleus and command center of the pre-war Vault network, where the most senior government, scientific, and military leaders were housed, and the highest technology available was maintained.
+As the campaign against the raiders succeeds in dispersing them into the wasteland, the player character is accepted fully into the Brotherhood, and learns the eventual goal of the Brotherhood — a campaign west across the Great Plains towards the Rocky Mountains in search of Vault Zero, the one-time nucleus and command center of the pre-war Vault network, where the most senior government, scientific, systematic and military leaders were housed, and the highest technology available was maintained.